 February 27, 2021

 Today is World Anosmia Awareness Day.
 Until recently, anosmia was a term understood mainly by patients, physicians and researchers; however, this term has now become familiar to the general public because anosmia is one of the common symptoms of Covid-19, particularly of the mild form of the disease (Lechien et al. 2021).
-Anosmia involves not only loss of the ability to detect odours, but also loss of the ability to sense food aromas and perceive flavours; the sense of taste only allowing the detection of sweet, savoury, sour, bitter and salty food.
-Loss of smell is very disturbing: it means loosing the everyday markers that are closely linked to odours and aromas.
+Anosmia involves not only loss of the ability to detect odors, but also loss of the ability to sense food aromas and perceive flavors; the sense of taste only allowing the detection of sweet, savory, sour, bitter and salty food.
+Loss of smell is very disturbing: it means loosing the everyday markers that are closely linked to odors and aromas.
 Although loss of smell is a short-term symptom for most Covid 19 patients, anosmia has been reported to persist for at least 6 months in patients with long Covid-19 (Lechien et al. 2021).
 Olfactory training is currently the only effective therapy for the treatment post-viral anosmia (French National Authority for Health, 2021), but oral corticosteroids may improve recovery of the sense of smell in Covid-19 patients (Le Bon et al. 2021; Vaira et al. 2020).